castdrian/ishare/README.md

   "requestUrl": "example.com/upload",
   "headers": { "Authorization": "Basic 0123456789" },
   "formData": { "key": "value" },
+  "fileFormName": "image",
   "responseProp": "url"
 }
 ```

 In this example, the custom uploader is configured to upload files to `example.com/upload`.
-It includes an authorization header and a form field.
+It includes an authorization header, a form field and a file form name override.
 The uploaded file URL is expected to be available in the specified property of the response JSON.

 Feel free to adjust the specification details according to your requirements.